 When money is invested on cybersecurity, solutions are often bought blindly or with little vision or discernment.
 The survey indicated that between 2016 and 2018, 92% of data security investment decisions were made by the C-suite without any users or impacted department managers being involved in the investment decision.

-Even with the threat of attack at 92% of healthcare groups lack full time cybersecurity workers and only 21% of hospitals said they had a focused security executive.
-Only 6% of those respondents said that person was the Chief Information Security Officer (CISO) for the group.
+Even with the threat of attack at such a high level, 92% of healthcare groups lack full time cybersecurity workers and only 21% of hospitals said they had a dedicated security executive.
+Only 6% of those respondents said that person was the Chief Information Security Officer (CISO) .
 Physician groups are much less likely to have a CISO appointed.
 Only 1.5% of physician groups with more than 10 clinicians said they had an out and out CISO.

 More CISOs and cybersecurity workers are required but it is not clear where those individuals will come from due to a nationwide shortage of skilled cybersecurity workers.
 In the meantime, cybersecurity must be outsourced to managed service providers as a stop-gap measure.